truecharts/public/charts/incubator/minecraft-bungeecord/docs/installation_notes.md

 The contents of the secret file:

 ```text

 MyForwardingSecet

 ```

 For every MC (Spigot) instance you want proxied by Velocity, you need to make sure `bungeecord` in `/data/spigot.yml` is set to:

 ```yml

 bungeecord: false

 ```

-Then in this file `/config/paper-global.yml`:
+Then in this file(assuming you are running paper) `/config/paper-global.yml`:

 ```yml

 bungee-cord:
     online-mode: false # needs to be `false`.
     # ....